Bonnie Allen has a unique perspective on cancer.

 “Family is everything, and we concentrate on living each day to the fullest and appreciating the small moments,” she said.
 “We know the importance of taking photographs of the people we love.”

 Some of the most memorable photos Bonnie has are of her mom taken at Relay, including one captured during the Survivor’s Walk.

 “That was amazing,” Bonnie said.
 “To see my mom, who was struggling to walk, make it a full lap around the track with the crowd applauding was incredibly touching.”

 Another unforgettable moment during the 24-hour event happened when butterflies were released into the air to symbolize hope and a new beginning.
 A butterfly landed on her mother’s hand and stayed there as she sheltered it from the breeze.

 Bonnie is happy to report that her mother is doing well now, but she thinks about her when she comes to work at WVCI every day.
 Bonnie is thankful for the care her mother and other patients receive.

 That is why doctors and staff from WVCI again attended this year’s Eugene-Springfield Relay For Life.
-They handed out sunscreen to the walkers, and doctors Benjamin Cho, Glenn Buchanan and John Fitzharris helped raise money for American Cancer Society by volunteering for the Dunk-a-Doc tank.
-For them cancer is personal, too.
+They handed out sunscreen to the walkers, and doctors Benjamin Cho, Glenn Buchanan, and John Fitzharris helped raise money for the American Cancer Society by volunteering for the Dunk-a-Doc tank.
+For them, cancer is personal too.

 “We are at a time when a real difference is being made in the treatment of cancer,” Dr. Fitzharris said.
 “In previous years, early diagnosis and methods of diagnosis resulted in significant improvements and now, we are finally seeing a time when treatments are able to be modified to specific cancers.
 It really is a time of transition and a time of great hope.”